elasri21/fruits/README.md

 ### Grid
 ## Icons: All icons were picked from font awesome.com
 #### Fell Free guys to use my solution if you want to learn from
+## Fonts: The font used here was picked from google fonts